Kenya - Country Commercial Guide

 There are few restrictions for U.S. companies to operate in Kenya.
 According to TripleOKLaw Advocates in Kenya, the following sectors have some limitations:

-Architecture: For architects to practice as limited liability companies, they must be registered in Kenya and have met certain requirements including having had a minimum of one year of professional experience in Kenya to the satisfaction of the Board of Registration of Architects and Quantity Surveyors or have satisfied the Board that they have otherwise acquired an adequate knowledge of Kenya building contract procedures.
+For architects to practice as limited liability companies, they must be registered in Kenya and meet certain requirements including having a minimum of one year of professional experience in Kenya to the satisfaction of the Board of Registration of Architects and Quantity Surveyors; or have satisfied the Board that they have otherwise acquired an adequate knowledge of Kenya building contract procedures.

-Engineering: A foreign firm may only be registered as an engineering consulting firm if the firm is incorporated in Kenya and a minimum of 51% of its shares are held by Kenyan citizens.
-Individuals may only be registered as professional engineers if they are resident in Kenya and hold a valid working permit.
+A foreign firm may only be registered as an engineering consulting firm if it is incorporated in Kenya and a minimum of 51% of its shares are held by Kenyan citizens.
+Individuals may only be registered as professional engineers if they are resident in Kenya and hold a valid work permit.

-Insurance Sector: For insurers, the Insurance Act provides that a minimum of one third of the paid-up capital of an insurer should be owned by Kenyan citizens, or partnerships whose partners are all citizens of Kenya, or wholly owned by citizens of Kenya or wholly owned by the Government.
+For insurers, the Insurance Act provides that a minimum of one third of the paid-up capital of an insurer should be owned by Kenyan citizens, or partnerships whose partners are all citizens of Kenya, or wholly owned by citizens of Kenya or wholly owned by the Government of Kenya.

-Land Titles: According to the Land Control Act, any transaction to sell, transfer, mortgage or dispose of agricultural land, or deal with any shares of a private company which for the time being owns such land, can only be conducted by Kenyan citizens or a private company, all of whose members are citizens of, it is worth noting that there are currently no restrictions on the ownership of non-agricultural properties by foreign citizens or entities, except that foreigners can only have a maximum of 99 years of leasehold in such land.
+According to the Land Control Act, any transaction to sell, transfer, mortgage or dispose of agricultural land, or deal with any shares of a private company which for the time being owns such land, can only be conducted by Kenyan citizens or a private company, all of whose owners are citizens of Kenya.
+It is worth noting that there are currently no restrictions on the leasing of non-agricultural properties by foreign citizens or entities, except that foreigners can only have a maximum of 99 years of leasehold in such land.

-Mining: The new Kenya Mining Act 2016 provides for the Cabinet Secretary to prescribe limits on local equity participation.
+The Mining Act 2016 provides for the Cabinet Secretary to prescribe limits on local equity participation.

 (Source: TripleOKLawAdvocates)